-I am a physician scientist, working as an associate professor in the Clinical Genetics Group (Karolinska Institutet) and as a specialist physician in the Clinical Genetics Department (Karolinska University Hospital).
+I am a physician scientist, working as an associate professor in the Clinical Genetics Group (Karolinska Institutet, KI) and as a specialist physician in the Clinical Genetics Department (Karolinska University Hospital).
 I received my Ph.D. degree in medical genetics from Karolinska Institutet (2010) and did postdoc research at the Center for Human Disease Modeling, Duke University, Durham, North Carolina led by Prof. Nicholas Katsanis (2010-2012).
 Since June 2017 I am a group leader for the rare diseases research group at KI.

 Project 1: The role of structural genomic variation in human health and disease